Virtual Interview Tips

 - Download any apps you will need and confirm that they are working correctly.

-- If you plan to use your phone, tablet, or laptop, you will need a stand for it.
+- If you plan to use your phone, tablet, or laptop, you will need a stand.
 Holding it creates distracting movement during the interview.

 - Fully charge all electronic equipment.